lesreddy/tw-tetris/readme.md

 Tested on Chrome and Safari and the game works

-Responsive tested mainly through Chrome Developer tools.
+Responsive tested mainly through Chrome Developer tools but

 ### Validation